-The benefits of ERP systems are many but how does it benefit the accounting and financial management department in an organization?
+The benefits of ERP systems are many, but how does it benefit the accounting and financial management department in an organization?

 The Finance and Accounting department in every business is indispensable.
 The way they work can be unique and different, but the objective is almost the same in every case.
 Every financial manager aims at:

-- improving the wealth, profit margin
+- improving profit margins

 - minimizing expenses